grem11n/rrs-converter-go/README.md

 ### Known issues:

-- If there is >= 1000 objects in the bucket, script will still output "1000" as a amount of objects.
+- If there is >= 1000 objects in the bucket, script will still output "1000" as an amount of objects.
 I assume this relates to AWS output, but I don't dig deeper into it